-- I. (a) Duration: I2 weeks - (b) Evaluation: Continuous Assessment
+- I. (a) Duration: 12 weeks

+- (b) Evaluation: Continuous Assessment

+- 2. Content

-- The module consists of the following sections: - I. Life scenario: Motor vehicle accident: - Criminal law- purpose, procedure, parties, bail, sentences - Civil law-purpose, procedure, parties, outcomes - Law of insurance-purpose, concept of risk, the contract of insurance, the parties, the premium, the insurable interest and the doctrine of subrogation - Road Accident Fund- effect on the common law, purpose of the fund, application, forms - 2.
+- I. Life scenario: Motor vehicle accident: - · Criminal law- purpose, procedure, parties, bail, sentences - Civil law-purpose, procedure, parties, outcomes - Law of insurance-purpose, concept of risk, the contract of insurance, the parties, the premium, the insurable interest and the doctrine of subrogation - Road Accident Fund- effect on the common law, purpose of the fund, application, forms - 2.
 Life scenario: A man wishes to get married, he already has one wife. - Different types of marital regime in South Africa - o civil unions - o customary unions - o same sex life partnerships - 3.
-Life scenario: A man dies leaving three wives and eight children. - The law of testate and intestate succession. - The requirements for a valid will. - Drafting a valid will
+Life scenario: A man dies leaving three wives and eight children. - The law of testate and intestate succession. - The requirements for a valid will. - · Drafting a valid will